-\$ 200.305(b)(1&2) Payments PIH 97-41 & HUD Letter 12/17/1998 The Tribe/TDHE must have written procedures that minimize the time between the transfer of funds and disbursement, and Must have a financial management system that meets 200.302(b).
-Timing and amount must be as close as is administratively feasible to the actual disbursements.
-[3 working days] Must be consolidated to cover anticipated cash needs for all federal awards made by the federal awarding agency to the recipient.
-When electronic fund transfers are not used, non-federal entities are authorized to submit requests for advance payments and reimbursements at least monthly.
+PIH 97-41 & HUD Letter 12/17/1998

+- The Tribe/TDHE must have written procedures that minimize the time between the transfer of funds and disbursement, and - Must have a financial management system that meets 200.302(b). - Timing and amount must be as close as is administratively feasible to the actual disbursements.
+[3 working days] - · Must be consolidated to cover anticipated cash needs for all federal awards made by the federal awarding agency to the recipient.